ak9347128658/Backend_nodejs/week1_2/code/sql_postgres/week2/day2/README.md

 1. **Subqueries in WHERE Clause**
    - Filtering data based on results from another query.
 2. **Subqueries in SELECT Clause**
-   - Including computed values from subqueries in your result set.
+   - Including computed values from subqueries in the result set.
 3. **Subqueries in FROM Clause**
    - Treating subquery results as temporary tables.
 4. **Correlated Subqueries**